Opportunity Scholarship Tax Credit (OSTC)

 • Title Insurance & Trust Company Shares Tax

-• Insurance Premium Tax (excluding surplus lines, unauthorized, domestic/foreign marine)
+• Insurance Premium Tax (excluding unauthorized, domestic/foreign marine)

 • Mutual Thrift Tax